- 26 Aug 2020

-sakkara pyramid is an immense field of tombs, the final resting place of kings, noblemen, lesser Egyptians and mummified animals.
-In the course of the entire pharaonic period, but particularly the Old Kingdom and the Late Period, the desert sands of Sakkara witnessed continuous activity of tomb building, funerary processions and cult ceremonies for the dead.
+Sakkara pyramid is an immense field of tombs, the final resting place of kings, noblemen, lesser Egyptians and mummified animals.
+In the course of the entire pharaonic period, but particularly the Old Kingdom and the Late Period, the desert sands of Sakkara witnessed the continuous activity of tomb building, funerary processions and cult ceremonies for the dead.

 After almost 2000 years of tranquillity, disturbed only by occasional tomb looting, Sakkara has come to life once again as teams of archaeologists go about their ever productive excavations, and multitudes of tourists follow eagerly in their footsteps.

 Probably named after Sokkar, the mummified falcon-god of the dead, Sakkara served as the official necropolis of Egypt's main capital city, Memphis.
-Its most prominent landmark is the famous Step Pyramid which stands at the center of a vast quadrangular precinct dedicated to the afterlife of King Djoser of the Third Dynasty.
+It's most prominent landmark is the famous Step Pyramid which stands at the center of a vast quadrangular precinct dedicated to the afterlife of King Djoser of the Third Dynasty.

-The Step Pyramid is the earliest example of an Egyptian pyramid.
+The step pyramid is the earliest example of an Egyptian pyramid.
 A close look at its construction shows that it was originally conceived as a mastaba building that was later developed into a step pyramid through several stages.
 The granite burial chamber of the king is situated underneath the enormous mass.
 It was accessible through a descending passage that could be entered from the court at the pyramid's northern side.
-Many subterranean galleries were discovered underneath the pyramid, as well as several rooms paneled with blue "faience" tiles.
+Many subterranean galleries were discovered underneath the pyramid, as well as several rooms panelled with blue "faience" tiles.
 Thousands of stone vessels bearing the name of Djoser were found in these galleries.